remind101/bug-squash-rostering-ruby/challenge-2/README.md

 found in challenge 1.
 But unfortunately what was created is still not correct.

-The customer is reporting that not all users where created.
+The customer is reporting that not all users were created.
 They are unsure which user is missing or why they weren't created.

 Find which user wasn't created, and why they weren't created.
 There is